apparata/ios-code-templates/README.md

 # ios-code-templates
-A selection of common iOS boilerplate templates.
+A selection of our most common iOS boilerplate class templates.